What has water got to do with jobs?

 The result is high staff turnover and positions that often go unfilled, especially in remote or rural locations.

 As the Overseas Development Institute has emphasised, there is an urgent need for multiple levels of practical collaboration between private and public sectors to address these challenges.

 That’s why today WaterAid is backing the launch of a new initiative, WASH4Work, which aims to amplify and align the good work underway by many to raise the profile of water and sanitation in the workplace, the communities where workers live and through supply chains.

 This campaign is recognition that, although momentum is building to ensure access to WASH in homes, schools and – with leadership from WHO and UNICEF – healthcare facilities, less attention has been given to the issue of access where people work.
-Yet for businesses, ensuring workers have access to WASH can pay dividends across the value chain (as this brilliant Unilever infographic illustrates).
+Yet for businesses, ensuring workers have access to WASH can pay dividends across the value chain.

 If we are to achieve the Global Goal of water, sanitation and hygiene for all by 2030, or indeed Global Goals on decent work and economic growth, on health for all, on quality education or gender equality, now is the time to recognise that better water for all workers is essential – and now is the time to act.